pjlangley/typescript-scratchpad/types.md

 3. Multiple interfaces with the same name in the same scope are automatically merged; multiple type aliases with the same name in the same scope will throw a compile time error.
-This feature is called declaration merging.
+This feature is called **declaration merging**.